 Deborah has a Bachelor of Arts and an LL.B. from the University of Alberta and a Certificate in Conflict Management from the Alberta Arbitration and Mediation Society.
-She is a Chartered Arbitrator and Chartered Mediator and holds the designation of Fellow of the Canadian Condominium Institute.
-Deborah has over 25 years’ experience in labour relations and conflict resolution.
-Between May 1991 and May 2002 Deborah served as a Vice-Chair with the Alberta Labour Relations Board.
-Currently Deborah is the President of High Clouds Incorporated, an Edmonton based company focusing on seminars and dispute resolution services for labour relations, condominium, real estate, commercial and administrative agencies.
-She is an instructor for the Foundation of Administrative Justice and was an instructor for the Alberta Arbitration and Mediation Society and the University of Lethbridge.
+She is a Chartered Mediator.
+Deborah has over 30 years’ experience in labour relations and conflict resolution.
+Deborah was a former Vice-Chair with the Alberta Labour Relations Board.
+She is a retired arbitrator and adult educator.
 Deborah is a member of the ADR Institute of Canada.

 Mr. Alan Konkin (North)

 Contact information and calendar